 No matter the time of year, expect Bali to be bustling.
 The island only goes from busy to busier.
 In fact, a majority of travelers to Indonesia, the world's largest island nation and fourth most populous country, only visit Bali.

-It's not for lack of choices.
-Bali is just one of more than 8,800 named islands in Indonesia!
-Plus, there are many more unnamed islands in the archipelago.
-If Bali seems too busy, there are plenty of wonderful places to visit in Indonesia.
+It's not for lack of choices in Indonesia.
+Bali is just one of more than 8,800 named islands in Indonesia, plus the many more unnamed islands in the archipelago.

 Peak Season in Bali